forbconly/Family/family_data.md

 •	Believes in horoscopes and numerology and is very superstitious.
 Personality: Very versatile, talented, and multi-dimensional, with a good sense of humor.
 --- PERSON END ---

 --- PERSON START ---
 Name: Yogesh Soni
-Born: 3rd August [Year Unknown], in Kota
+Born: 3rd August 1983, in Kota
 Relationships:
 •	Spouse of: Yamini Gupta
 •	Father (Papa) of: Ananya